pqy000/MathSymK/README.md

 [![](https://jitpack.io/v/ezrnest/mathsymk.svg)](https://jitpack.io/#ezrnest/mathsymk)

-This project aims to provide a modern and easy-to-use symbolic Math library in Kotlin.
+This project aims to provide a modern and easy-to-use computer algebra and symbolic calculation library in Kotlin.
-We aim to cover a wide range of topics in mathematics, including but not limited to:
+This project tries to cover a wide range of topics in mathematics, including but not limited to:
 * algebraic structures
 * linear algebra
 * symbolic calculation